Table of Contents:

 Real-Life Examples of Gamification at Work

 Small, medium and large enterprises have been leveraging gamification solutions for many years now.
 Here are 3 examples:

 Google leveraged riddles to catch the attention of aspiring candidates.

 SAP developed a mobile application that allowed sales representatives to indulge in role-playing games with badges as rewards.

 Cisco in its Social Media Training Program had demonstrated an impeccable use of reward-based gamification where its employees bagged certificates for clearing certain tasks and courses related to social media.

-More and more organizations are adopting gamification at work to meet their training goals.
+More and more organizations are adopting gamification methods at work to meet their training goals.
 Game-based training helps to eliminate the monotony of classroom sessions, passing on the control of learning to the learners and providing the opportunity to transform abstract knowledge into first-hand experience and practice concepts in a virtual environment to avoid mistakes in real-time settings.